Desperate Housewife

 • Nature & Travel

-Nowadays, most people prefer to have friendly, calm, and well-adapted pets that fit into a more sedentary lifestyle.
-Just a few decades ago, dogs were seen as working animals, tasked…
+Most people today prefer friendly, calm pets that fit a more sedentary lifestyle.
+Just a few decades ago, dogs were seen as working animals tasked with hunting, herding livestock, and…

 • Nature & Travel